col-one/OpenRV-Dockerfile/README.md

 You may have to use sudo, depending on your configuration.

 ## 5. Run the docker openrv image
-Run and mount a volume to point the `OpenRV-Dockerfile` directory (within qt5.15.2 installation)
+Run the docker image and mount a volume to point the `OpenRV-Dockerfile` directory (within qt5.15.2 installation)
 ```
 docker run -ti -v /OpenRV-Dockerfile:/rv
 ```